-Sallie Mae Alternative Loan Program (SLM)
+Alternative Loan Program

-SLM Financial and Corinthian Colleges (CCI) have developed a customized private student loan program that will offer students educational financing for their direct academic costs.
+Corinthian Colleges (CCI) have developed a customized private student loan program that will offer students educational financing for their direct academic costs through a partnership with Sallie Mae or College Loan Corporation.
 This program offers a tiered loan program that gives the applicant three opportunities to obtain CCI loan approval.
 Borrowers with excellent credit histories will be provided the most favorable loan terms and conditions with borrowers having good or moderate credit offered slightly higher fees and rates.
 Co-borrowers are encouraged and will generally improve the loan terms and conditions for the applicant.
 This loan has a variable interest rate that is tied to the prime lending rate.
 Contact the financial aid office for application and information.